GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 In other words, the Cloud Debugger is a *forensic* debugger, not an *interactive* debugger.

-The Cloud Debugger is enabled automatically for Java applications running on App Engine and MVMs.
+The Cloud Debugger is enabled automatically for Java applications running on App Engine and Managed VMs.
 On GCE, you'll need to [turn it on by running a bootstrap script](https://cloud.google.com/tools/cloud-debugger/setting-up-on-compute-engine#enable_the_cloud_debugger_agent).

 ## Prerequisites